mafifafm/pxt-microbit/docs/courses/csintro/conditionals/project.md

 [Stop Thief Electronic Board Game commercial 1979](https://www.youtube.com/watch?v=q3wpPRdDy4E): This board game uses a device to give audio clues that help you to figure out what to do on the game board.
 It’s a good example of how you might use sound as a clue.

 ## Assignment
-Students should work in pairs to create an original board game project in which micro:bit is a central feature, and the rules of their board game should use Conditionals.
+Students should work in pairs to create an original board game project in which Ragga is a central feature, and the rules of their board game should use Conditionals.

 Students will need to work together to come up with:
 * A set of written rules (how to play)
 * A game board
-* A program for the micro:bit
+* A program for the Ragga
-* Photo documentation of the different game pieces, cards, or other components of the game with the micro:bit included as well as a screenshot of your micro:bit code.
+* Photo documentation of the different game pieces, cards, or other components of the game with the Ragga included as well as a screenshot of your Ragga code.
 Each photo must have a caption that describes what the photo is documenting.
 * Reflection: A text entry describing your team’s game making process and each teammate’s part in the creation of the game from brainstorming ideas, through construction, programming, and beta testing.

-The micro:bit needs to work in conjunction with the game board and/or game pieces and should be a central feature of the game.
+The Ragga needs to work in conjunction with the game board and/or game pieces and should be a central feature of the game.
 Ideally, it should be more than a simple substitute for a six-sided die.

-The micro:bit might:
+The Ragga might:
 * Simulate the results of a battle between two pieces
 * Randomly point in a different direction of travel
 * Generate a result based on its current incline